campusrover/ros_hum_interaction/src/README.md

-TODO: Heading and font formatting to make this document look nice

-#ABOUT US:
+# Human Interaction on the TurtleBot3 Using Voice Recognition
+*Note: Project runs on ROS Kinetic on VirtualBox/VMWare Ubuntu 16.04

+**ABOUT US:**
 We are the human interaction team!
-(Ben, Jonas, and Rosie for the first 2 weeks)

-#PURPOSE:
+We worked on this project from October to November.
+This project was done in an independent study with Professor Salas, but will be reused for the next generation of developers in Autonomous Robotics Lab (COSI 119A).

+**Contributors:**
+Ben Winschel
+Jonas Tjahjadi
+Rosalind Ellis (first two weeks)

+**Project Advisor:**
+Professor Pito Salas

+## PURPOSE:
 This src folder contains code, testing code, basic examples, and project code meant for the human interface of the Brandeis Campus Rover project.

-#DOCUMENTATION:
+## DOCUMENTATION:
 Because pocketsphinx is wrapped for Kinetic and has not been well documented, we have recorded the steps that we took in order to figure out the installation/setup/config.

 This README.txt is supposed to be detailed so that future users of Kinetic Kame and voice recognition can use this as a guide to set it up properly on their machine.

-**RESOURCES:**
+## RESOURCES:
 Carnegie Mellon University's Decoder Tools: http://www.speech.cs.cmu.edu/tools/lmtool-new.html (generate language modeling files) http://www.speech.cs.cmu.edu/tools/lextool.html (generate pronunciations only)